abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/overview.md

 ## Repository

-The manifests used to operate this demo are maintained in the repository [`abcdesktop conf`](https://github.com/abcdesktopio/conf/tree/main/demo).
+The manifests used to operate this demo are maintained in the repository [`demo.gcp.abcdesktop.com`](https://github.com/abcdesktopio/demo.gcp.abcdesktop.com).
 The following files are referenced throughout this guide:

 | File | Purpose |
 |---|---|